-Have your derailleur facing up to avoid damage or misalignment (most eBikes will have a derailleur, it's the thing that allows you to change gears).
-Unfortunately it can be easily damaged, particularly when lying face down against the car.
+If you have a bike with derailleur gearing have your derailleur facing up to avoid damage or misalignment.
+Unfortunately it can be easily damaged in transit if not protected and particularly when lying face down against the car.

 Put it on a diagonal and move the passenger seat forward to create additional space if you need it.